M6-PROJETO-FINAL/motors-shop-front/README.md

   yarn
 ```

-* Para rodar a aplicação use yarn dev
+* Para rodar a aplicação use:

 ```bash
   yarn start